blasmorkai/cw-staking-angel-0.2.3/README.md

     That NFT is mutable in order to be able to accept more donations from the same user and keep track of the donation status.

-A donation at any moment in time can be ==bonded, unbonding or claimed==.
+A donation at any moment in time can be **bonded, unbonding or claimed**.

 ![alt text](./images/bonding.png "Bonding")